jbcodeforce/flink-studies/docs/programming.md

 See example in `my-flink` project source [WordCountSocketStream](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/datastream/WordCountSocketStreaming.java), and to test it, use the `nc -l 9999` tool to open a socket on port 9999 and send text message.

-When using docker we need to open a socket in the same network as the flink task manager, so a command like:
+When using docker we need to open a socket in the same network as the Flink task manager, so a command like:

 ```shell
 docker run -t --rm --network  flink-studies_default --name ncs -h ncshost subfuzion/netcat -l 9999